 In the 14th Century, Okinawa was divided between three kingdoms, similar to how China was in an earlier period.
-In 1429, the Okinawan king Shou Hashi unified the three kingdoms of Okinawa along with most of the surrounding islands and subsequently established the Ryuukyuu Kingdom.
+In 1429, the Okinawan king Shou Hashi unified the three kingdoms of Okinawa along with most of the surrounding islands such as Yonaguni, Yaeyama, and the Amami Islands and subsequently established the Ryuukyuu Kingdom.
 The kingdom was a prosperous trading nation and enjoyed cordial relations with the Ming Dynasty of China (and later the Manchu-ruled Qing Dynasty) from which it received support in development.

 In 1872, Okinawa was declared a domain, or han, of Satsuma.
-In 1879, Okinawa was annexed by Meiji Japan as Okinawa Prefecture (consequently, some Ryuukyuuan nobles resisted the annexation and a few fled to Manchu-ruled China as refugees).
+In 1879, Okinawa was annexed by Meiji Japan as Okinawa Prefecture (consequently, some Ryuukyuuan nobles resisted the annexation and a few fled to the Manchu Empire as refugees).
 In the years leading up to World War II, the Japanese government embarked on a campaign of forced assimilation and brainwashing through propaganda.
-Okinawan culture and Ryuukyuuan languages were suppressed during this time through draconian methods such as the use of the use of the hougen fuda, or dialect card which was a form of punishment implemented in schools where children who were caught speaking Okinawan were given a card and beaten by teachers at the end of the day (very similar to the Welsh Not and Vergonha—the respective methods used by the British to suppress Welsh and the French to suppress Occitan, Basque, Catalan, and Breton).
+Okinawan culture and Ryuukyuuan languages were suppressed during this time through draconian methods such as the use of the use of the hougen fuda, or dialect card which was a form of punishment implemented in schools where children who were caught speaking Okinawan or other Ryuukyuuan languages were given a card and beaten by teachers at the end of the day (this is very similar to the Welsh Not and La Vergonha—the respective methods used by the British to suppress Welsh and the French to suppress Occitan, Basque, Catalan, and Breton).

-During World War II, Okinawa was the site of one of the last major battles of World War II, and was the only part of Japan that served as a battlefield.
-About 120,000 soldiers on both sides died along with more than one third of the civilian population (300,000 people).
+During World War II, Okinawa was the site of one of the last major battles of World War II, and was the only part of Japan that served as a battlefield (apart from Southern Sakhalin and the Kuriles).
+A total of about 150,000 soldiers from both sides died along with more than one third of the civilian population (300,000 people).
 Although the Americans expected the Okinawans to welcome them as liberators, brainwashing by the Imperial Japanese authorities led to fierce resistance by Japanese and Okinawan soldiers and civilians alike.
 Native Okinawans were told that American forces would rape them before torturing them to death and this led to mass suicides.
 Although there were isolated incidents of this actually happening, US forces overall did not engage in atrocities and it was actually the Japanese forces who went on a rampage against the native Okinawans (one incident involves a mass rape of Okinawan women being committed by Japanese soldiers with the intent of "making sure they give birth to Japanese babies instead of American mongrels").
 As a result of the battle, 90% of the buildings on the island were destroyed, along with countless historical documents, artifacts, and cultural treasures, and the tropical landscape was turned into "a vast field of mud, lead, decay and maggots."
-After the war, American forces occupied Okinawa until 1971.
+After the war, American forces occupied Okinawa until 1972.
 This led to a rise in Okinawan Nationalism.